Why Do We Wear Black At Funerals

 Black is often seen as somber and serious, making it a fitting choice for occasions when paying respects to the dead.
 It also conveys feelings of dignity and respect, which can make it a comforting visual reminder that someone is being remembered fondly.
 In addition to being associated with grief, black is also associated with power and authority, which can be comforting during times of loss.

-See also What To Wear To Nashville Bars
+See also What To Wear Under A Sweater

 In some cultures, black is not only used as an expression of grief but also as a way to ward off evil spirits or bad luck from entering one’s home or life.
 Black is thought to absorb negative energy and protect against malevolent forces in some traditions, making it a popular choice for funeral attire in these cultures.